namin/io.livecode.ch/README.md

 Production server-side installation steps
 -----------------------------------------

-These steps have been tested on a [DigitalOcean](https://www.digitalocean.com) docker application droplet, and work regardless of the actual (sub)domain name of your server (i.e. no need to change occurrences of `io.livecode.ch` in config files).
+These steps have been tested on a [DigitalOcean](https://www.digitalocean.com/?refcode=10856c6c1ff2) (referral link) docker application droplet, and work regardless of the actual (sub)domain name of your server (i.e. no need to change occurrences of `io.livecode.ch` in config files).

 * [Create a new droplet in the DigitalOcean UI](https://cloud.digitalocean.com/droplets/new):
   * for the image, select the `Applications` tab, then `Docker ... on Ubuntu`: